jscodingnights/personal-network-assistant/README.md

-# personal-network-assistant
+# Personal Network Assistant
-Personal Network Assistant : An app that tracks communications, activities, events, calls, etc to members of your personal network.
+An app that tracks communications, activities, events, calls, etc to members of your personal network.